Theta cycles and the Beilinson--Bloch--Kato conjectures: Theta cycles

 \subsubsection{Shimura varieties and their cohomology}

 We assume from now on that $\eps(\rho)=-1$.
 (The opposite case will be trivial for our purposes in Definition \ref{def} below.)
-Then $V\in \sV^{\circ, -}$, and we have an inverse system of $n$-dimensional smooth varieties over $E$, with the property that for every archimedean place $w$ of $F$, with underlying place $v$ of $F$, the variety $X_{V,K}\times_{E, w}\C$ is isomorphic to the complex Shimura variety $X_{V(v),w K}$ associated with the unitary group $\H_{V(v)}$ and the Shimura datum attached to $w$ that is the complex conjugate to the one defined in \cite[\S~C.1]{liu-fj} (and thus coincides with the one specified in \cite[\S~3.2]{LTXZZ} and used in \cite{LL, DL}); see also \cite{gross-incoh, STay}.
-From now on we assume that $F\neq \Q$, which implies that each $X_{K}$ is projective.
+Then $V\in \sV^{\circ, -}$, and we have an inverse system of $(n-1)$-dimensional smooth varieties over $E$, with the property that for every archimedean place $w$ of $F$, with underlying place $v$ of $F$, the variety $X_{V,K}\times_{E, w}\mathbf{C}$ is isomorphic to the complex Shimura variety $X_{V(v),w K}$ associated with the unitary group $\H_{V(v)}$ and the Shimura datum attached to $w$ that is the complex conjugate to the one defined in \cite[\S~C.1]{liu-fj} (and thus coincides with the one specified in \cite[\S~3.2]{LTXZZ} and used in \cite{LL, DL}); see also \cite{gross-incoh, STay}.

+From now on we assume that each $X_{K}$ is projective, which is the case if and only if either $F\neq \Q$, or $n=2$, $F=\Q$ and $\eps(V_{v})=-1$ for some finite place~$v$.
+In fact, in the remaining non-compact case for $n=2$, the curve $X_{K}$ (closely related to a classical modular curve) can be canonically compactified by adding finitely many cusps; in this case the constructions make sense, and the theorems hold true, after replacing $X_{K}$ by its compactification.

-Let \beqq H_{\textup{\'et}}^{2r-1}(X_{\ol{E}}, \Qpb(r))&:= \varprojlim_{K\subset \H(\A^{\infty})} H_{\textup{\'et}}^{2r-1}(X_{K, \ol{E}}, \Qpb(r)), \eeqq where the transition maps are pushforwards.
+Let \beqq H_{\textup{\'et}}^{2r-1}(X_{\ol{E}}, \Qpb(r))&\coloneqq \varprojlim_{K\subset \H(\A^{\infty})} H_{\textup{\'et}}^{2r-1}(X_{K, \ol{E}}, \Qpb(r)), \eeqq where the transition maps are pushforwards.
 For each $K$, we have a spherical Hecke algebra for $\H$ acting on $X_{K}$; let $\frakm_{\rho, K}$ be the Hecke ideal denoted by $\frakm^{\mathtt{R}}_{\pi}$ in \cite[Definition 6.8]{LL}.
 We denote by

-the localisation, and we set \beqq M_{\rho}:=\varprojlim_{K} M_{\rho, K}\subset H_{\textup{\'et}}^{2r-1}(X_{\ol{E}}, \Qpb(r)).\eeqq
+the localisation, and we set \beqq M_{\rho}\coloneqq \varprojlim_{K} M_{\rho, K}\subset H_{\textup{\'et}}^{2r-1}(X_{\ol{E}}, \Qpb(r)).\eeqq